madebits/madebits.github.io/blog/2017/2017-05-07-Windows-10-on-virt-manager.md

 -A POSTROUTING -o virbr0 -p udp -m udp --dport 68 -j CHECKSUM --checksum-fill
 ```

-To find the IP of the guest VM from outside use:
+If you share a folder in the VM, you can access it using Samba in your Ubuntu file manager of choice using `smb://IP/share`.
+Similarly, host network services, if you have SSH (SCP) (use [WinScp](https://winscp.net/eng/download.php) from guest), or Samba shared folders, are visible on the Windows guest via the host IP.
+To access host SSH, firewall need to adapted:

 ```
-$ virsh net-list
-# ... default
-$ virsh net-dhcp-leases default
+$ sudo iptables -A INPUT  -i virbr0  -j ACCEPT
+$ sudo iptables -A OUTPUT -o virbr0 -m state --state ESTABLISHED,RELATED -j ACCEPT
+$ sudo iptables -A OUTPUT -o virbr0 -p tcp --sport 22 -j ACCEPT
 ```

-If you share a folder in the VM, you can access it using Samba in your Ubuntu file manager of choice using `smb://IP/share`.
-Similarly, host network services, if you have SSH (SCP) (use [WinScp](https://winscp.net/eng/download.php) from guest), or Samba shared folders, are visible on the Windows guest via the host IP.

 ##Spice Guest Tools